qdevpsi3/qml-qcnn/README.md

 torch_conv2d = nn.Conv2d(16, 32, 3, stride=1)
 ```
-Similarly, can use the 2D <ins>quantum</ins> convolution module as follows :
+Similarly, you can use the 2D <ins>quantum</ins> convolution module as follows :
 ```python
 import qcnn